Keep your iPhone 14 safe and stylish with these great leather cases | CNN Underscored

 $44 at Amazon

 Wilken leans heavy on style for its iPhone 14 leather case.
-The upper portion offers a muted ocean-esque blue, while the bottom half sports a vibrant tan finish that makes for quite the striking look.
-It ships with metal buttons, a raised lip for the screen, camera sensor protection, and a snug fit.
-There’s no MagSafe magnets installed, but given how thin the case is, you should be just fine if you want to use a charger or other accessory.
-Oh, and if the Tan / Blue finish isn’t really your thing, it’s also available in a standard Brown.
+The upper portion of the tan and blue style offers a muted ocean-esque blue, while the bottom half sports a vibrant tan finish that makes for quite the striking look.
+It ships with metal buttons, a raised lip for the screen, camera sensor protection and a snug fit.
+There are no MagSafe magnets installed, but given how thin the case is, you should be just fine if you want to use a charger or other accessory.
+If this particular finish isn’t really your thing, it’s also available in a standard Brown.

 Torro Leather Case